WeCovr

 3. Why is understanding inflation so important for my savings?
 If your savings are in an account with an interest rate of 2%, but inflation is running at 4%, your money is actually losing 2% of its purchasing power every year.
 Understanding inflation helps you see why it's important to find savings and investment options that can beat it over the long term.

 4. Can I use the Jargon Buster for any financial term?
 Our calculator has a huge database of UK-specific financial, investment, and economic terms.
 Whether you hear it on the news, read it in a report, or see it on a financial product, give it a try!
-It's designed to be your go-to financial dictionary.
+It's designed to be your commonly used financial dictionary.

 Don't let financial jargon hold you back any longer.
 Empower yourself with knowledge and start making smarter, more confident decisions about your money today.